-1. Don't underestimate the route or your abilty!
+- Don't underestimate the route or your ability.

 Know your route and your ability!

-The Welsh Government have 7 official guidebooks for each section of the coast path.
-They're pocket sized and extremely handy with a great deal of detail.
+The Welsh Government has 7 official guidebooks for each section of the coast path.
+They're pocket-sized and extremely handy with a great deal of detail.
 Whether you're walking for one day or one month, these guides are a must.
 You can purchase them in local tourist centres or online.